NoneShen/Poly-document/new_chain/launch_and_test/launch.md

 ```

 > [!Note]
-> - Check the wallet balance regularly to avoid problems caused by insufficient fee.
+> - Check your wallet balance regularly to avoid problems caused by insufficient balance.
 >
-> - You can create multiple accounts to accelerate message relay.
+> - Creating multiple wallet accounts can speed up cross chain transaction.
 >
-> - Register a Poly chain wallet before run the relayer because the users are required to access with permission.
+> - Register a poly chain wallet before run the relayer, as signature in poly chain wallet is permitted by assigned accounts.

 ## 5. Test